ravenusmc/data_tool/readme.md

 1. The drag and drop for column names - need to fix having two names in one area briefly.
 2. The csv file page I think is getting quite overblown and could be changed in the future.
 	-Believe that the state management side of things could be heavily improved.
+3. Dealing with dates on the CSV file.

 # Preview